 That wasn't all Yeshua said.

-When he explicitly announced that he and the Father God were "one" (in name, authority, purpose; John 10:30), the leaders had enough.
+When he explicitly announced that he and the Father God were "one" (in name, authority, purpose), the leaders had enough.
 They accused him of blasphemy and flew into righteous rage.

-Here was a Jew telling his own people that he was God's shepherd (which meant king) ... that no one could get into the flock except by entering through him ... that he was going to bring non-Jews into the Temple to worship God ... and that he and God were united in the "good works" being done.

-How could it be that the Eternal God was manifesting himself in this humble, pacifist, non-warrior standing in front of them?
+Here was a Jew telling his own people that he was God's shepherd (which meant king) . . . that no one could get into the flock except by entering through him . . . that he was going to bring non-Jews into the Temple to worship God . . . and that he and God were united in the "good works" being done.
+How could it be that God was manifesting himself in this humble, non-warrior standing in front of them?
 Impossible!

-The Maccabean zealots three centuries before contended with Antiochus Epiphanes, whose name meant "God Manifest" (Epiphanes).
+The Maccabean zealots long ago contended with a man whose name meant "God Manifest" (Epiphanes).
 Here was a fellow-Jew who presumed to speak uniquely in God's name and power.
-"You, being a man, make yourself out to be God" (John 10:53).
+"You, being a man, make yourself out to be God."
 Another time, they said he deserved to die "because he made himself out to be the Son of God" (John 19:7).

-Simply put: Yeshua sounded to them like another blasphemous Antiochus.
+Simply put: Yeshua sounded to them like another arrogant Antiochus.

-Even though he answered their charge with Scripture to show that it wasn't blasphemous to call himself God's Son (John 10:31-39), they would have none of it.
+Though he answered their charge with Scripture to show that it wasn't blasphemous to call himself God's Son (John 10:31-39), they would have none of it.
 They would not accept him as shepherd king over their fold.